ksvendetta/CopperMapConnect/replit.md

 **Database Schema**
 - **Cables Table**: Stores cable definitions with id (UUID), name, fiberCount, ribbonSize (always 12, not exposed in UI), and type (restricted to "Feed" or "Distribution")
-- **Circuits Table**: Stores circuit ID assignments and fiber allocations within each cable (cableId, circuitId, position, fiberStart, fiberEnd - all auto-calculated, isSpliced - integer 0/1)
+- **Circuits Table**: Stores circuit ID assignments and fiber allocations within each cable (cableId, circuitId, position, fiberStart, fiberEnd - all auto-calculated, isSpliced - integer 0/1, feedCableId - UUID reference to cables table, nullable)
 - UUID primary keys using PostgreSQL's gen_random_uuid()
 - Integer-based boolean for isSpliced field (0/1) for database compatibility
+- feedCableId field tracks which Feed cable a Distribution circuit is spliced to

 **Storage Abstraction**
 - IStorage interface defining all data operations for cables and circuits
 - DatabaseStorage class implementing PostgreSQL-backed persistent storage via Drizzle ORM
 - Cascade deletion support (deleting a cable removes associated circuits)
-- toggleCircuitSpliced method for updating isSpliced boolean field
+- toggleCircuitSpliced method for updating isSpliced boolean field and feedCableId
+- When splicing (isSpliced set to 1), feedCableId is stored
+- When unsplicing (isSpliced set to 0), feedCableId is cleared (set to null)

 ### External Dependencies